chrisrzhou/unified-doc/packages/hast-util-annotate/readme.md

 	annotationCallbacks?: Optional<AnnotationCallbacks>,
 ): Node
 ```
 Annotates text nodes in a tree when `annotations` are provided.
-A new tree is returned.
+The original tree is *mutated*.
 Annotated text nodes are replaced with styled `span` nodes split on the matched offsets.

 The following scenarios show how text node and annotation offsets are matched.  `L`, `R` denotes the left and right parts of the unmatched text while `M` denotes the matched text that will be annotated as a styled `span` node.
 Note that annotation offsets are defined relative to the *source* content.